v-dav/DepistClic/README.md

 ## ➤ Disclaimer
 DepistClic is an independent decision support tool intended for healthcare professionals.
 It uses the latest recommendations from medical societies to propose personalized procedures for screening for complications in type 2 diabetic patients.
 The information from this site does not replace a doctor's decision-making and prescribing responsibility.
 This tool has not benefited from any academic validation and its presentation is unsuitable for the general public.
 Application developed in open-source without conflicts of interest.

+## ➤ License
+This project is not licensed and is open for personal and non-commercial use.
+Feel free to explore and use the code as inspiration for your own projects.
+If you have any questions or need further clarification, please reach out.